mendelgusmao/CGI-for-LCD-Smartie/README.md

 > * Make sure you have .Net Framework 4
 > * Make sure you have LCD Smartie 5.4 or 5.4.2.92b
-> * Grab the latest version from [https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags](https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags)
+> * Grab the latest version (ZIP) from [https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags](https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags)
 > * Copy plugins and scripts folder to your LCD Smartie folder

 CONFIGURING